Bulgaria in the Eurovision Song Contest: 2011-2018

 that they would not be participating in the 2014 contest due to financial problems.

 On 15 September 2014, it was announced that Bulgaria had submitted a preliminary application to compete in the 2015 contest, but the following month, it was announced that they would not be returning to the contest.
 On 31 October 2014, it was announced that Bulgaria's participation was still undecided due to the political situation of the country.
 The EBU granted an extension and awaited a final decision.
 On 18 December 2014, BNT confirmed via their official Eurovision Twitter account that they would not take part in the 2015 contest.

 On 15 September 2015, it was announced that BNT sent a preliminary application in order to compete in the 2016 contest, and the effective participation was further confirmed on 26 November 2015.
 Poli Genova was selected to represent Bulgaria for the second time, having previously done so in 2011.
 With "If Love Was a Crime", Poli performed twelfth at the second semi-final on 12 May 2016, and qualified for the final by finishing in 5th place with 220 points.
 In the final on 14 May 2016, she performed eighth and placed 4th with 307 points.

-In 2017, Kristian Kostov represented Bulgaria with "Beautiful Mess", being the first singer at Eurovision to have been born in the 2000s decade.
-He placed 1st in the second semi-final, with 403 points, the best score ever in any semi-final, qualifying Bulgaria to the finals for the third time.
-Kristian Kostov ended up getting the best result for Bulgaria to date, finishing in 2nd place with 615 points.
+In 2017, Kristian Kostov represented Bulgaria with "Beautiful Mess", being the first singer at Eurovision to have been born in the 2000s decade. on 11 May 2017, after performed fifteenth, He placed 1st in the second semi-final with 403 points, the best score ever in any semi-final, qualifying Bulgaria to the finals for the third time.
+After performed twenty-fifth in the final, Kristian Kostov ended up getting the best result for Bulgaria before their first win in 2026, finishing in 2nd place with 615 points, the highest Eurovision score ever achieved for Bulgaria.

 In 2018, BNT selected Equinox with "Bones".
 The group performed tenth in the first semi-final and qualified for the final, placing 7th with 177 points.
-Bulgaria reached the final for the fourth time, finishing 14th with 166 points.
+Bulgaria reached the final for the fourth time, and they performed eighteenth, finishing 14th with 166 points.